fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

     * The remote debugger can be left 'always on' (Enable in prefereces > pydev > debug).

-    * If there's an exception while evaluating a breakpoint the thread is suspended and the issue reported.
+    * If there's an exception while evaluating a conditional breakpoint the thread is suspended and the issue reported.

     * Option to skip caught exceptions thrown and handled in the same context.